inkscribe-org/chatherine/backend/README.md

 ## **📌 Summary**

-Chathy eliminates the single biggest failure point of small-business AI: maintenance.
+Chatherine eliminates the single biggest failure point of small-business AI: maintenance.
-By converting simple text messages into automated workflows, Chathy becomes the always-updated, always-accurate digital assistant that small business owners have needed for years.
+By converting simple text messages into automated workflows, Chatherine becomes the always-updated, always-accurate digital assistant that small business owners have needed for years.

 If you'd like, I can also generate:
 ✅ A visual diagram for the README